 Cross-posted from ACLU of Pennsylvania blog

-Learn more about voter ID and other civil liberties issues: Sign up for breaking news alerts, follow us on Twitter, and like us on Facebook.
+Learn more about voter suppression and other civil liberties issues: Sign up for breaking news alerts, follow us on Twitter, and like us on Facebook.